folio-org/folio-org.github.io/guides/branch-preview.md

       }
     ]

-* Code from the UI module's branch is merged into either platform-core or platform-complete.
+* Code from the UI module's branch is merged into platform-complete.
 Essentially replacing the released version of the module.

 * A stripes "bundle" or webpack is compiled, and a module descriptor for the module that